mariohernandez/component-based-development/README.md

     1. First, make sure you're at the root level of the theme (`cd ../`),<br />
     2. then run<br />```lando npm run build && lando php patternlab/core/console --generate```

+**WINDOWS USERS**:

+_If you experienced issues with the steps above do the following:

+* Skip step #2
+* Follow all other steps, but change step #5 by running this command istead:

+`lando php patternlab/core/console --generate`

+---

 ### Preview your site
 To see Drupal up and running to to http://nitflex.lndo.site/